maluskid/hashword/README.md

 ============

 Hashword, a program to help you hash passwords with seeds, and keep track of them.
 Stored passwords are not encrypted, so be careful.
-In order to install the hashword module so the `main.py` script will run properly, execute the following in the hashword directory:
-`pip install --upgrade build`
-`python3 -m build`
-`pip install ./dist/hashword-0.0.2.tar.gz`
-Then copy main.py into any binary directory, rename it 'hashword' and ensure it has execute permissions.
+In order to install hashword, first ensure pipx is installed with `pip install -u pipx`.
+Next, navigate to the hashword directory containing this readme and execute `pipx install .`.
+You may need to restart your terminal before hashword is usable.

 Usage:
     `